alpinelinux/awall/README.md

 to apply the limit for each source address separately.
 For [logging classes](#log), the limit is considered absolute by default.

+The packet rates contributing to the limit may be summed over multiple [filters](#filter).
+This can be achieved by setting the optional **name** attribute to equal values among the related limits.
+Named limits may be specific only to fixed-size blocks of either the source or the destination address, not both.
+However, the address to be considered may vary among the rules using the limit and may be selected by setting an attribute named **addr** to either **src** (default) or **dest**.
+By default, all bits of the selected address are taken into account, but address family&ndash;specific prefix lengths can be set via the top-level **limit** dictionary, where the keys correspond to limit names and values follow the syntax of **src-mask** and **dest-mask**.

 ### <a name="log"></a>Logging Classes

 A *logging class* specifies how packets matching certain rules are